 Hope this helps.

-As @ashifa says, you can handle the most common causes for inserts being rejected by the server in your Talend job, and if you want batch mode enabled, you'll have to, but it's always possible that an insert will fail for some reason which you're not handling, and you won't be able to get anything meaningful unless your output component has the "Rejects" output enabled.
+As @intrilyx says, you can handle the most common causes for inserts being rejected by the server in your Talend job, and if you want batch mode enabled, you'll have to, but it's always possible that an insert will fail for some reason which you're not handling, and you won't be able to get anything meaningful unless your output component has the "Rejects" output enabled.

 Whilst you may already be aware of this, I thought I'd re-post my reply to another thread earlier which includes an explanation as to why the "Rejects" output isn't always available.